gotpop/gotpopped/README.md

 ## Tests

-As with many React applications Jest is used for testing
+As with many React applications Jest is used for testing.